TrapinchO/dogun-language/README.md

-(Please forgive me the lack of proper terminology, I have no idea how to say it in english)
+(Please forgive me the lack of proper terminology)

 # Pronuciation:
 - a = a in ah